The 3rd number on a blood pressure reading represents the pulse rate, indicating heartbeats per minute during measurement.

 - Emotional state: Stress, anxiety, or excitement elevate pulses through adrenaline release.

-- Caffeine and medications: Stimulants increase heartbeats; beta-blockers lower them.
+- Caffeine and medications: Stimulants may increase heartbeats; beta-blockers and some other medicines can lower them.

 - Body position: Standing up quickly may cause transient increases due to gravity effects on circulation.